ENROLLMENT AND REGISTRATION

 This policy outlines grounds for suspension, expulsion or change of placement; authority to suspend or expel; due process rights; procedures for investigations; and procedures for searches of person or property.

-Establishes guidelines for each school to develop an attendance procedure to promote regular attendance of all students and appropriate interventions when students are truant.
+Establishes guidelines for each school to develop an attendance procedure to promote regular school attendance of all students and appropriate interventions when students are truant.
+Accordingly, the District expects parents and students to fully comply with the State's compulsory attendance law.

 Outlines avenues afforded to students affected by sexual harassment for filing complaints which are free from bias, collusion, intimidation, or reprisal.